So, UK’s Theresa May believes humans rights are no longer binding!

 First off, it’s an illusion.
 We are not in control, however desperate we try.
 Life has its own way of surprising us; people with a healthy lifestyle, well-fed, well-trained, non-smoking, die at an early age while smokers, sport refusers and greasy meat eaters get to live 90+ years.

-Lastly, control is rarely left in our own hands.
-Self-proclaimed sports scientists decide which exercises to do (happily changing their minds every now and then), app developers put average values into their programmes that might well not apply to a certain individuum, insurance companies define exception over exception in the fine print, making sure they won’t have to cover your claims, and governments … well, Edward Snowden was not the first to demonstrate how recklessly data miners assume that anyone might be guilty of something, so everyone must be observed and surveilled. — This text was partly inspired by an article in the German magazine Der Spiegel.
+Last, control is rarely left in our own hands.
+Self-proclaimed sports scientists decide which exercises to do (happily changing their minds every now and then), app developers put average values into their programmes that might well not apply to a certain individuum, insurance companies define exception over exception in the fine print, making sure they won’t have to cover your claims, and governments … well, Edward Snowden was not the first to demonstrate how recklessly data miners assume that anyone might be guilty of something, so everyone must be observed and surveilled.

 “Every person I know is pretty poorly constructed.
 Everyone has an excuse for not dealing.
 But eventually that’s all they are — excuses.” — Boyd Langton (Harry Lennix), in: “Dollhouse” (Season 2, Episode 1, “Vows”; Joss Whedon 2009)